MichelleCDjunaidi/clinic-web-app/README.md

 ### Project Setup

 The project works without Docker.
-Nevertheless, to standardize setup for this project I decided to Dockerize the backend, the database, and the Vue frontend.
+Nevertheless, to simplify the amount of steps and to standardize setup for this project I decided to Dockerize the backend, the database, and the Vue frontend.
+In other words, all the setup such as npm install and pip install requirements.txt are already scripted in the Dockerfiles and will be run by Docker.

 ```bash
 #assuming you are at the root of the project